marcosvidal/Sketch-Notebook/README.md

 ![Edit comment](assets/readme_images/edit_comment.gif?raw=true "Edit comment")

-**Title editing:** If you edit the comment title and it reaches two lines or longer, you'll need to run the command "Realign Comments" twice to set everything in place ([see example]).
+>**Titles:** If you edit the comment title and it reaches two lines or longer, you'll need to run the command "Realign Comments" twice to set everything in place ([see example]).
 This will be fixed in future releases.